cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 I did not know the underlying distribution, so I choose a radial basis function for my kernel.

+Unfortunately, this does not seem to be working, because even after 2 hours, the model was not finished.

+Even if there were any potential gains in accuracy, the time this model takes drags this down

 ##### (iii) Random Forest Classifiers

 File: `models/random_forests.py`